 Learner assignment experience

 When learners are assigned content, they will receive a notification in DataCamp that they have a new assignment and they will also receive an email.
 Learners can find all their assignments by going to the Assignments section in the menu on the left-hand side.
-We also prominently display assignments in the learner dashboard so that learners see a list of upcoming assignments as soon as they log in, as well as send a reminder email two days before the deadline.
+We also prominently display assignments in the learner dashboard so that learners see a list of upcoming assignments as soon as they log in, as well as send a reminder email four days before the deadline.